Software Quality Management and reducing Software TCO - SIG

 As you can see in the table taken from our 2023 benchmark report, growth and change rates in source code vary across these phases.

-Depending on the size of your systems and the teams working on it, you can see that code is being added and changed throughout the life cycle of a system.
+Depending on the size of your systems and the teams working on them, you can see that code is being added and changed throughout the life cycle of a system.

 A table showing yearly growth and yearly change metrics for different phases of software lifecycle: Initial Development, Evolution, Maintenance, and Decommissioning & End of life.
 The table is divided into two sections: 'Yearly Growth' and 'Yearly Change.'
 Each section has columns for Low, Median, and High values.
 Initial Development: Low (8%), Median (52%), High (215%) for growth; Low (29%), Median (168%), High (562%) for change.
 Evolution: Low (0%), Median (10%), High (33%) for growth; Low (10%), Median (47%), High (149%) for change.
 Maintenance: Low (-3%), Median (0%), High (8%) for growth; Low (3%), Median (15%), High (53%) for change.
 Decommissioning & End of life: Low (-1%), Median (0%), High (2%) for growth; Low (0%), Median (3%), High (16%) for change.
 The Median values are highlighted in blue.